Each community has a particular role that fulfils a particular need.

 communities and groups to clean up Australia.

-There are lots of other examples of
+There are lots of other

 communities and groups that have a